asciisd/cybersource-hosted-checkout-laravel/README.md

 ### Handling the Response

 When a payment is completed, Cybersource will redirect the user back to your application.
 This package provides a route and controller to handle this response.
-The package will automatically verify the signature and fire one of three events:
+The package will automatically verify the signature and fire one of four events:

 - `Asciisd\Cybersource\Events\CybersourceHostedCheckoutApproved` - For successful payments (ACCEPT)
 - `Asciisd\Cybersource\Events\CybersourceHostedCheckoutDeclined` - For declined payments (DECLINE)
 - `Asciisd\Cybersource\Events\CybersourceHostedCheckoutError` - For error responses (ERROR)
+- `Asciisd\Cybersource\Events\CybersourceHostedCheckoutCancelled` - For cancelled payments (CANCEL)

 You can create listeners for these events to handle the payment outcome, such as updating an order's status in your database.

-### Important: Handling ERROR Responses
+### Important: Handling ERROR and CANCEL Responses

-When Cybersource returns an ERROR decision, the `transaction_id` field may be `null` or missing from the response.
+When Cybersource returns an ERROR or CANCEL decision, the `transaction_id` field may be `null` or missing from the response.
 Always check for its existence in your event listeners:

 ```php
 // ❌ This will cause an error for ERROR decisions